How to enable dark mode for Android

 So why is it a big deal?
 Given that your screen is your phone’s biggest battery drain, pumping out less light should give you longer between charges.
 Google claims Dark Theme can “reduce power usage by a significant amount”, depending on the screen tech of the device you’re using.

-Google also says Dark Theme improves visibility for users that are sensitive to bright light, or those with low vision.
-Plus, it’s generally good practice to avoid a glaring phone screen in low-light conditions and at night, so it might be worth flicking it on in the evening.
+Google also says Dark Theme improves visibility for users who are sensitive to bright light, or those with low vision.
+Plus, it’s generally good practice to avoid having a glaring phone screen in low-light conditions and at night, so it might be worth flicking it on in the evening.

 Lastly, some people simply prefer a darker look for their phone, and so might opt to have it running all the time.

-But we're here to teach you how to use Dark Theme on your Android device, and if you follow the steps below you'll be able to do that with ease.
+But we're here to show you how to use Dark Theme on your Android device, and if you follow the steps below you'll be able to do that with ease.

 How to activate Android 10’s Dark Mode

-You have three ways to enable Dark Theme: we’ll run through them all below, step-by-step.
+You have three ways to enable Dark Theme, and we’ll run through them all below, step by step.

 Method 1: Change your System Settings